Have you thought about what kind of life you want in retirement?

 Based on these figures, most of us will need extra income to fill the gap between NZ Super and what we’re likely to spend in retirement.

+The path to being able to retire the way we want to requires a solid plan.
 Get started on creating or updating your retirement plan with these four questions.

 1. What kind of retirement do you want?